StreamSwapProtocol/streamswap-contracts/README.md

 `Stream` object represents a particular token sale/stream event and describes the main required parameters conducting the streaming process:

 - `name`: name of the stream
 - `url`: an external resource describing a sale.
 Can be an IPFS link or a commonwealth post.
 - `treasury`: the address where the sale earnings will go.
-When the sale is over, anyone can trigger a [`MsgFinalizeSale`](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/streamswap/v1/tx.proto#L42) to clean up the sale state and move the earnings to the treasury.
+When the sale is over, treasury can trigger a [`MsgFinalizeSale`](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/streamswap/v1/tx.proto#L42) to clean up the sale state and move the earnings to the treasury.
 - `id`: the unique identifier of the sale.
 - `out_denom`: the denom to sale (distributed to the investors).